spoutn1k/unspacked-rs/README.md

 [...]
 ```

+On a single system where you load spack once this is just a few seconds, but when working with spack in temporary environments, having to repeat the load calls leads to a lot of wasted time.

 ## How ?

 This crate makes use of the `conch_parser` crate to interpret `shell` scripts, extract `spack` references, then use the `spack load [--sh|--csh|--fish]` capabilities to translate calls.
-The output is an intermediate script that can then be run in the `spack` environment, to create the final, `unspacked` version of the original script.
+The output is an self-modifying script that can then be run in the `spack` environment, to create the final, `unspacked` version of the original script.

 ```
-$ unspack spacked.sh > tmp.sh
+$ unspack spacked.sh > unspacked.sh
-$ bash tmp.sh > unspacked.sh
+$ bash unspacked.sh
 ```

+The generated script can also be sourced, and will make the requested changes to the spack environment in addition to modifying itself.

+# Disclaimer

+- This will only work for `spack load` calls, and targets initialization scripts with little `spack` logic involved.
+- The resulting scripts are also extremely single minded.
+They will overwrite whatever spack environment you have with what they were designed to do.